Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

   		- The peak pressure stays constant for the next 10 minutes unless P exceeds it before then.
   	 	- After 10 minutes, the peak is reduced .25 psi if it doesn't go less than P.
   		- If P rate of decrease exceeds .25psi/10 min, the calculated peak pressure decreases at a slower rate.
 Hence, the term leaky peak.
-  	- Threshhold(T) - The threshhold that defines flow is set at 1 psi below the most recent calculated leaky peak pressure.
+  	- Threshhold (T) - The threshhold that defines flow is set at 1 psi below the most recent calculated leaky peak pressure.
   	- Flow - When P goes below the threshhold, the 10 minute flow timer begins.
+After 10 minutes, the valve is closed.
   	- Motion Sensors reset the flow timer when motion is detected.
   	- There is a similar mechanism to determine the threshhold when the flow stops and the pressure rises again.